 Moderate-intensity exercise is considered to be done at 3 – 5.9 times the intensity of rest.
 It will also usually result in a 5 or 6 on a scale of 1 – 10.

 Vigorous activity is considered to be 6 or more times the intensity of rest.
 This would rank around a 7 – 8 on the 0 – 10 scale.

-Muscle-strengthening activity is a physical activity that includes exercise that increases the strength in skeletal muscle, or the power, endurance, and mass.
+Muscle-strengthening activity is a physical activity that includes exercise that increases the strength of skeletal muscle, or power, endurance, and mass.

 Some average moderate-intensity activities are:

 - Cycling at around 10 mph or less.

 - Water aerobics